If you are planning on moving to Saudi Arabia to work, this guide covers everything you need to know about getting a work permit.

 Business visit visa

 This visa allows you to conduct business transactions with a Saudi company.
-This is useful for people offering short-term services and limits the type of work you can conduct things like holding meetings.
+This is useful for people offering short-term services and limits the type of work you can conduct things such as holding meetings.

 To get a business visit visa you will first need a letter of invitation from a Saudi sponsor.
 The cost is $54 (for a single entry) or $134 (for multiple entry) for US citizens or £49/£106 for UK citizens.
 Processing time is up to seven working days.